-4. Chief Executive Officer ("CEO") Compensation and Goals.
+- 4. Chief Executive Officer ("CEO") Compensation and Goals.
 The Committee shall annually review and approve corporate goals and objectives relevant to CEO compensation, solicit input from all directors of the Company, evaluate the CEO's performance in light of those goals and objectives, recommend to the non-management members of the Board the CEO's total annual compensation package and thereafter the Chair of the Committee shall provide development feedback to the CEO.
-In determining the long-term incentive component of CEO compensation, the Committee will consider the Company's performance and relative shareholder return, the value of similar incentive awards to CEOs at comparable companies, and the awards given to the CEO in past years.

-5. Approval of Other Executive Officer Compensation.
-The Committee shall annually review with the CEO and approve for the executive officers of the Company other than the CEO: (a) annual base salary level, (b) the annual incentive opportunity level, (c) the long-term incentive opportunity level, (d) employment agreements, and change in control agreements/provisions, in each case as, when and if appropriate, and (e) any special or supplemental benefits.

-6. Total Amounts Payable on Termination of Employment.
-The Committee shall review on an annual basis or such other time period as it deems appropriate, the total amounts payable to executive officers under all compensation and benefit plans and agreements under various termination of employment scenarios, including retirement and change of control.

-7. Annual Report on Executive Officer Compensation.
-The Committee shall produce the annual report on executive officer compensation for inclusion in the proxy statement of the Company.

-8. Other Activities.
-The Committee shall perform any other activities consistent with this Charter, the Company's bylaws and governing law, as the Committee or the Board deems necessary or appropriate, including a review and assessment of this Charter at least annually and the submission of any recommended changes therein to the Board at its fourth regularly scheduled meeting in each year.

-9. Committee Minutes and Reports.
-The Committee shall maintain minutes of meetings and periodically report to the Board on significant results of the foregoing activities.

-10. Section 16(b) Approvals.
-The Committee shall pre-approve all transactions in the Company's securities, by and between the Company and any director and executive officer of the Company, for which exemptive treatment from Section 16(b) of the Exchange Act is sought.
+In determining the long-term incentive component of CEO compensation, the Committee will consider the Company's performance and relative shareholder return, the value of similar incentive awards to CEOs at companies, and the awards given to the CEO in past years. - 5.
+Approval of Other Executive Officer Compensation.
+The Committee shall annually review with the CEO and approve for the executive officers of the Company other than the CEO: (a) annual base salary level, (b) the annual incentive opportunity level, (c) the long-term incentive opportunity level, (d) employment agreements, and change in control agreements/provisions, in each case as, when and if appropriate, and (e) any special or supplemental benefits. - 6.
+Total Amounts Payable on Termination of Employment.
+The Committee shall review on an annual basis or such other time period as it deems appropriate, the total amounts payable to executive officers under all compensation and benefit plans and agreements under various termination of employment scenarios, including retirement and change of control. - 7.
+Review of Compensation Discussion and Analysis; Annual Report.
+The Committee shall review and discuss the Compensation Discussion and Analysis with management and based on such review and discussions recommend to the Board that such analysis be included in the Company's proxy statement.
+The foregoing matters shall be evidenced in the Committee's report, which shall be included in the Company's proxy statement. - 8.
+Other Activities.
+The Committee shall perform any other activities consistent with this Charter, the Company's bylaws and governing law, as the Committee or the Board deems necessary or appropriate, including a review and assessment of this Charter at least annually and the submission of any recommended changes therein to the Board at its fourth regularly scheduled meeting in each year. - 9.
+Committee Minutes and Reports.
+The Committee shall maintain minutes of meetings and periodically report to the Board on significant results of the foregoing activities. - 10.
+Section 16(b) Approvals.
+The Committee shall pre-approve all transactions in the Company's securities, by and between the Company and any director and executive officer of the Company, for which exemptive treatment from Section 16(b) of the Exchange Act is sought. - 11.
+Evaluations.

-11. Evaluations.
 This Committee shall be evaluated through the annual evaluation process administered by the Nominating/Corporate Governance Committee.